zhangzeyingvv/PhononIrep/README.md

 ```
 conda install -c conda-forge phonopy
 ```
+in the anaconda(miniconda) prompt.
 To interface with Mathematica one need also install pyzmq by
 ```
 pip install pyzmq
 ```